dataspects/mediawiki-manager/README.md

 ## System Requirements

-At the moment MWM is only being tested on Ubuntu 20.04 running docker-compose.
+At the moment MWM is only being tested on Ubuntu 20.04 running [Podman](https://podman.io/).

 ## Features
 ### Feature: Install System Instance